What Happens If You Don't File Taxes For Your Small Business

 Additional tax types can apply to specific transactions, such as the sale of capital assets or foreign business activity.

-In addition to federal business taxes, your company may need to pay state and local taxes.
-Your state tax obligations generally depend on your business location.
-The following could apply, depending on your business location.
+Your business may also need to pay state and local taxes.
+Your state tax obligations generally depend on your business location, and can include:

 • State and/or city income tax